22. Electrostatics

 Electric fields

-Recall from chapter nine that fields are a model that allow us to see how objects in the presences of forces will interact.
+Recall from chapter nine that fields are a model that allows us to see how objects in the presence of forces will interact.
 An electric field shows us how charged objects will interact as a result of electrostatic forces.
 We can draw an electric field by showing how a positively charged object would move as a result of being in the presence of another charged object.

 A diagram of the field lines emanating from a positive point charge.